bspeice/speice.io/_drafts/case-study-optimization.md

 To make sense of our memory usage, we're going to focus on that last picture - it's called a ["flamegraph"](http://www.brendangregg.com/flamegraphs.html).
-These charts are typically used to show how much time you spend executing different functions, but they're used here to show how much memory was allocated during those functions.
+These charts are typically used to show how much time your program spends executing each function, but they're used here to show how much memory was allocated during those functions instead.

 For example, we can see that all executions happened during the `main` function: